PranavNaik77/Fetch-Frontend-Take-Home-Exercise/README.md

 # Fetch Rewards Dog Finder

-This app helps user to browse dogs of their choices.
+This app helps users to find their perfect dog match.

 ## Description